siegeon/magic.lambda.crypto/README.md

    raw:true
 ```

-## Combininbg RSA and AES cryptography
+## Combining RSA and AES cryptography

 AES and RSA are only really useful when combined.
-Hence, there exists the following convenience slots
+Hence, this project contains the following convenience slots.
-in this project.

 * __[crypto.encrypt]__ - Encrypts some message using AES + RSA
 * __[crypto.decrypt]__ - Decrypts some message using AES + RSA